Espressobar/Automatic-Coffee-Grinder-Doser/README.md

 Code is basically a danish translation and "adaptation" of the original code found here: https://www.wuala.com/Cosmicos/SoftFidelity/M%C3%BChlentimer/OledTimerWizard/?key=bh3lscgclbc5

-Important: 1) All .ino files must reside (and stay) in a folder named "OLEDTimerWizard" like in this repository AND 2) You will need to add 3 additional libraries to your library folder - you get them from here: https://www.dropbox.com/sh/7uxorxk525zrtxk/AACaTxeZjhuq60BrImUm0_Lra?dl=0
+Important: 1) All .ino files must reside (and stay) in a folder named "OLEDTimerWizard" like in this repository AND 2) You will need to add 3 additional libraries to your standard library folder (probably C:\Program Files (x86)\Arduino\libraries) - you get them from here: https://www.dropbox.com/sh/7uxorxk525zrtxk/AACaTxeZjhuq60BrImUm0_Lra?dl=0

 Documentation (HW and Menu flow diagram) can be found under "Documentation"